 Manage ADHD/ADD with Help from a Therapist

 Clearly, ADD/ADHD can cause a lot of problems, yet, there are solutions.
-You can combine both traditional methods such as medication and therapy with lifestyle choices.
+You can combine both traditional methods such as medication, behavior therapy, and therapy with lifestyle choices.
 Together they can allow you to cope and even thrive.
 At Eddins Counseling Group, located in Houston, we have therapists that specialize in ADHD/ADD management.
 We also offer child and family therapy that can help manage many issues related to ADHD/ADD.
 Contact us at 832-559-2622 or book an appointment online.
 Remember, it is possible to live a successful and productive life, even if you have ADD/ADHD.

 Sign up to be notified of group and workshop dates.